Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Step 3: Count total signals and determine traffic light status (1 minute)

-Add up all signals marked “yes” across both individual and team dynamics.
+Add up all signals marked “yes” across both individual and team dynamics:

-0-2 signals = Green (maintain)
+0–2 signals: Green (maintain)

-3-5 signals = Yellow (proactive intervention)
+3–5 signals: Yellow (proactive intervention)

-6+ signals = Red (immediate crisis response)
+6+ signals: Red (immediate crisis response)

 Based on traffic light status:

-Green: Document what’s working.
-Continue weekly checks.
+Green: Document what’s working and continue weekly checks.

 Step 5: Track trends (ongoing)